vauxhal/equares/equares_http/public/meta/doc/page/dev-roadmap.md

 * web: split examples to basic and advanced
 * ~~core, web: report simulation running time~~
 * ~~core: run unbound boxes with preproc and postproc~~
+* web: collections of ODE, FDE, or whatever

 # Roadmap / TODO